 How does the rise of alternative housing options impact your mobility program?

 Services like Airbnb are providing new choices when it comes to temporary housing.
-Senior Global Supply Chain Specialist Jowell Albright talks about what this means for mobility in this Relo Tip Tuesday.
+Senior Global Supply Chain Specialist Jowell Dummann talks about what this means for mobility in this Relo Tip Tuesday.

 Complete transcript: “Hi, I’m Jowell Albright, a global supply chain specialist here at Plus for temporary housing.
 Today I’m going to talk to you about the alternatives to temporary housing.